exFitGuy555/SmartBet-Full-Stack-App/README.md

 # Backgroud:

-When was the last time you heard about Social-Stats Based Sport Bets ?!  <br>
+When was the last time you heard of social stats based Sport Bets ?!  <br>
-SmartBet Algorithm made specific for that.
+SmartBet Algorithm was made specifically for that.
-Give People The numbers, Calculate the Number for them, and Create A live Connection between them, so they well be able to take one another opinion on upcoming games, and increase those numbers even more !
+We give the bettors the statistics, calculate the numbers for them, and allow a live chat comunication between them.
+The live chat will allow users to get insights on other opinions on the results of upcoming games, while increasing their chances to win the bet and get the right numbers.

 # Special Features:
-  - Get Live Score Box for every major league Worlwide
+  - Get a live Score Box for every major league Worlwide
-  - Get Stats for every Player & Team in the NBA for the last 20 Years
+  - Get Stats for every Player & Team in the NBA in the past 20 Years
   - Get Odds for upcoming games based on current season Stats Calculation

 # DB WorkFlow: